chadcodes/chadcodes.github.io/_posts/2014-06-30-actionmailer-for-localhost.markdown

 Let’s create 2 new files for the HTML and text version of the email.
 These files go in app/views/welcome_mailer and I’ve called them welcome_email.html.erb and welcome_email.text.erb.
 They should match the method `welcome_email` in your `WelcomeMailer` class so name things appropriately here.

 If you’re still following, take a quick break to `git`, grab a coffee and stretch.
-The next step is to configure your smtp settings and add in your smtp user/pass to the secrets.yml file then test.
+The next step is to configure your smtp settings, add in your smtp user/pass to the secrets.yml file and test.

 Navigate to your config/environments/development.rb file and add the following before the end: